Job vacancy

 All of our current staff are involved in the appointment process.
 In order to keep the process as fair as possible, we are not able to discuss the job informally with people who are thinking of applying.

 The volume of applications means we are unable to send letters to unsuccessful applicants or give feedback.
-We will be contacting people by email in the week beginning Monday 4th March to invite them for interview.
-If you have not heard from us by Friday 8th March, then your application has not been successful.
+We will be contacting people by email on Friday 20th December to invite them for interview.
+If you have not heard from us by Monday 23rd December, then your application has not been successful.

-Shortlisted candidates will be called for interview on Wednesday 20th or Thursday 21st March.
+Shortlisted candidates will be called for interview on Tuesday 14th or Wednesday 15th January.

 The Resource Centre is on the ground floor with a ramp into the building.
 There are wide doors throughout and a fully accessible toilet.
-If you are shortlisted for interview, we will send you a form which you can use to request any specific facilities you may need to make the interview accessible (e.g. an induction loop, documents in large print).
+If you are shortlisted for interview, we will invite you to request any specific facilities you may need to make the interview accessible (e.g. an induction loop, documents in large print).

 About the Resource Centre